-Teaching Commons > Teaching Guides > Course Design > Attendance & Late Work Policies
+Teaching Commons > Teaching Guides > Course Design > Attendance, Participation & Late Work Policies

-Beyond completing the BlueStar Attendance/Participation survey early in the quarter, you as an instructor have wide latitude on what kinds of attendance policies to set for your classes, unless there are certain policies set by your department or program.
-Check with your department chair or program manager if you are unsure.
+Beyond completing the BlueStar Attendance/Participation survey early in the quarter, as an instructor you have wide latitude on what kinds of attendance, participation and late work policies to set for your classes.
+In some cases, specific policies are set by your department or program, so check with your department chair or program manager if you are unsure.

 In a whitepaper for Macmillan Learning, which provides attendance tracking services to institutions, Bergin and Ferrara argue that class attendance is an important early indicator of student success, particularly for non-traditional students.
 They cite a